SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 The final thing to do in this step is to redeploy because we have added CDS artefacts.

-:point_right: Do this now, with `cds deploy`, before restarting the service with `cds serve all`.
+:point_right: Do this now, with `cds deploy --to sqlite:bookshop.db`, before restarting the service with `cds serve all`.

 ### 8. Test the app